 - The Dissociated Press is a very simple command that applies something like a random walk markov-chain generator to a body of text in a buffer and generates nonsensical text from the source body.
 Try it with

 - The Gamegrid package is a generic framework for building grid-based games.
 So far only Tetris, Pong and Snake use it.
 It’s called

 gametreepackage is a complex way of notating and tracking chess games played via email.

 M-x spookcommand inserts random words (usually into emails) designed to confuse/overload the “NSA trunk trawler” – and keep in mind this module dates from the 1980s and 1990s – with various words the spooks are supposedly listening for.
-Of course, even ten years ago that would’ve seemed awfully paranoid and quaint but not so much any more…
+Of course, even fifteen years ago that would’ve seemed awfully paranoid and quaint but not so much any more…

 I love the games and playthings that ship with Emacs.
 A lot of them date from, well, let’s just call a different era: an era where whimsy was allowed or perhaps even encouraged.
 Some are known classics (like Tetris and Tower of Hanoi) and some of the others are fun variations on classics (like blackbox) — and yet I love that they ship with Emacs after all these years.
 I wonder if any of these would make it into Emacs’s codebase today; well, they probably wouldn’t — they’d be relegated to the package manager where, in a clean and sterile world, they no doubt belong.